 Special opening times during Footsteps in the Forest Annual Summer Festival, click here for details.
 The Fairy Queen only allows those with a magic ticket to enter the Giants Lair on those two days.

 You can exit along the beautiful 10 kilometre Slieve Gullion Forest Scenic Drive if the gates are closed; The staff have to lock up all the trolls at night or they would cause havoc throughout the Ring of Gullion!

-Please note the Forest Drive will be closed during the Footsteps in the Forest Summer Festival and during times of extreme snow and ice Slieve Gullion Forest Park will be closed.
+Please note the Forest Drive will be closed during the Annual Footsteps in the Forest Summer Festival and during times of extreme snow and ice Slieve Gullion Forest Park will be closed.

 Slieve Gullion Forest Park is free to enter.

 In the Slieve Gullion Courtyard buildings there is the newly opened Synge & Byrne Café (8am to 6pm 7 days a week), Synge & Byrne Coffee dock, Clanrye Tuck Shop a Visitor Information Office and toilets.
 The café, and toilets have disabled access from the carpark – follow the signs.

 The car park can accommodate 120 cars (8 disabled parking bays), and has space for four 50 seater buses; there is also an additional 80 spaces in an overspill car park.
 Do drive and park with caution as there may be small children, fairies and trolls about.

 The Adventure Playpark, Giant’s Lair, Carpark, and Courtyard will be staffed during opening hours by a partnership of organisations.
 You can ask staff in high visibility clothing for any extra information, and they are all trained in First Aid for your safety.